fabio-d/xc16plusplus/README.md

 ### OS X

-The official XC16 release targets OS X 10.5 and later ones.
+The official XC16 release targets OS X 10.5 and later.
 The 10.5 SDK is therefore required if you want to create executables that can be used on every system where XC16 itself can be executed.
 However, if you are only interested in being able to run the C++ compiler on your computer, **any SDK will do** (but a small manual edit to *build_XC16_451* will be necessary).
-In both cases, keep in mind that **I only test 32 builds**, so make sure you always set *-arch i386* (see step 4 for more details).
+In both cases, keep in mind that **I only test 32 builds**, so make sure you always set *-arch i386* at step 4.

  1. Install the command line tools.
 As of OS X 10.9 it is as easy as running ` xcode-select --install` from the terminal and following the instructions.